Claims, Public Records Requests, Political Reform Act Disclosures and Gift Policy, Subpoenas, and Summons

 Disclosures The Political Reform Act requires public officials to disclose assets and income which may be materially affected by their official actions.
 The Act requires governmental agencies to ensure that their public officials (council, board, and commission members, employees, and consultants) disclose their interests on or before the statutory deadlines.
 The Agency Clerk is the Official Filing Officer for SHRA, and is responsible for the collection, maintenance, and protection of filing and disclosure documents.
 Additionally the Clerk is responsible for ensuring that the public has adequate access to these materials as prescribed by the California Fair Political Practices Commission (FPPC).
 Such disclosures that apply to SHRA include the Statement of Economic Interests Disclosure (Form 700), Gift to Agency Report (Form 801), and Tickets Provided by Agency Report (Form 802).

 Conflict of Interest Code and Ethics Policy Under the Political Reform Act, all public agencies are required to adopt a Conflict of Interest Code (Code).
 The Code designates positions required to file the Statements of Economic Interests Form (Form 700), and assigns disclosure categories specifying the types of interests to be reported.
 In addition, SHRA has adopted an Ethics Policy that describes SHRA’s expectations for ethical and responsible behavior for all staff.
-SHRA Conflict of Interest and Ethics Policy
+Conflict of interest code, Designated Employee list, disclosure categories 2020

 Statement of Economic Interests (SEI) Disclosure/Form 700 The Political Reform Act requires public officials to disclose a portion of their personal financial information, so that the public may be confident that the official is not using his/her decision making authority to affect his/her personal financial interests.
 The Form 700 is a public document intended to alert public officials and members of the public to the types of financial interests that may create conflicts of interests.
 The filing of financial disclosure forms are managed through the Agency Clerk’s office.
 If you have questions or would like to view filed statements, please contact Vickie Smith, Agency Clerk, at (916) 440-1363 or firstname.lastname@example.org.